PrEP and the spike in gay men’s STI rates

 Sometimes, side effects — even serious ones — are an acceptable price to pay for a potentially life-saving cure.

-Thus, rather than asking, “Is PrEP behind the spike in gay men’s STIs?” we should be asking:
+Thus, rather than asking, “Is PrEP behind the spike in bi and gay men’s STI rates?” we should be asking:

 Is a temporary spike in curable STIs an acceptable ‘side effect’ of an HIV-prevention strategy — PrEP — with a proven ability to slow HIV-transmission rates and the potential to end AIDS as we know it?